dimkir/nightmare-lambda-tutorial/README.md

-You probably already run Nightmare on your dev machine or on some kind of build or test server (like AWS EC2).
+We expect you already run Nightmare on your dev machine or on build/test server (like AWS EC2).
-But now, you are reading this guide because you have decide to avoid all the hassle of maintaining servers and run Nightmare on AWS Lambda serverlessly.
+But now, you want to avoid all the hassle of maintaining servers and run Nightmare on AWS Lambda serverlessly.
+We recommend to try Quick Start, but later be sure to read the full story, as it has important info to help you debug and understand behavior of your lambda functions.

 # Quick Start

+## Pick a name for your lambda function
+Throughout this guide we will use name of function `nightmare-tut-hello` so be sure to adjust command line arguments in case you use different name.

 ## Install dependencies